MrToro/MrToro/README.md

 # About Me 🍃

-I currently work as a professor teaching courses in basic programming, video game development and web development for students at the University of San Buenaventura, in Medellín Colombia.
+My current job is a professor teaching courses in basic programming, video game development and web development for students at the University of San Buenaventura, in Medellín Colombia.
 I am learning frontend web development technologies and I want to continue on the way to mobile application development.

 ## Socials 📱